-3 Improved Analysis for Sparse Vector Technique
+143 3 Improved Analysis for Sparse Vector Technique

 In this section, we review the AboveThreshold algorithm from the literature.
 To our knowledge, this technique has only been used with Laplace noise in the literature.
 Unsurprisingly, we show that Gumbel and Exponential noise can also be applied, with the former allowing for a closed form expression of each output probability.
 We further show that for monotonic queries the privacy analysis of the Sparse Vector Technique, which iteratively applies AboveThreshold, can be improved.
-All proofs are be pushed to Appendix B where we also give a more general characterization of query properties that can improve the privacy bounds of AboveThreshold.
+Most proofs will be pushed to the appendix where we also give a more general characterization of query properties that can improve the privacy bounds of AboveThreshold.